*** STOP PRESS ***

 Following the First Minister’s announcement on Tuesday, March 9, we have been able to re-open our building for communal worship from March 28.

 The limit on numbers will again be 50 and previous safety measures will be in place, including the need for everyone to wear a face mask and maintain social distancing.
-We are still not permitted to sing.
+We are now permitted to sing but must still wear our masks!

 Given the limited numbers we can accommodate under the government guidelines, the usual pre-booking procedures will be in place and seats will be offered on a first come first served basis.
-Full details of how to book will be issued in advance so please watch this space!
+Full details of how to book will be emailed in advance.

 With every blessing